 Good pads are crucial.
 You can get away with cheap wheels, but stay away from cheap pads.
 We recommend 187 Pro’s, which are expensive but very nice.
 Other decent derby brands include Pro-Tec and Triple 8.
 These are all available online (see resources), and rookie packages exist that allow purchase of skates and pads together for a reduced fee.
 Good knee pads are a MUST!

 TOE STOPS and TOE GUARDS

 You may choose to upgrade your toe stops from the irregularly shaped type that come with your skates.
 Snyder brand toe stops, size 1.5 inch, are recommended (you definitely want toe stops, shy away from dance plugs).
 Toe guards are also a necessary investment as they extend the life of your skate.
 These can be purchased online (see resources).
 Some people prefer to put duct tape on their toes to prevent the wear and tear (as opposed to toe guards).
 Either way, if you protect your skates, they will last a long time!

 You need one.
 Make sure you get one.
 Your head is important and you want to protect it.
-There probably is not many important differences between brands, but you do want to make sure it fits and is comfortable.
+Make certain that your helmet is ASTM and CPSC certified for trick roller skating.
+There probably are not many important differences between brands, but you do want to make sure it fits and is comfortable.
 It should fit snuggly but not be too tight.
 Hockey helmets are becoming an increasingly common choice as well as the Nutcase model for multiple impacts (besides hockey helmets & Nutcase most other helmets are rated for single impacts).